 Understanding the Importance of Federal Court Interpreter Certification

-The tasks of a federal court interpreter need to work to favour both for the legal professionals and those who are the defendants, plaintiffs or witnesses in the court proceedings.
+The tasks of a federal court interpreter need to work to favor both the legal professionals and those who are the defendants, plaintiffs, or witnesses in the court proceedings.
 Misinformation transferred in the federal court by a federal court interpreter won’t be tolerated as it could lead to wrong decisions being made involving all parties.
 This is why a federal interpreter certificate is important to obtain before taking up this crucial court role.